Category: Time Tracking Tools

 Toggl Track

-ClickTime fails first because it requires completing structured timesheet fields before saving entries.
+ClickTime fails first because it requires completing structured timesheet forms with multiple required fields before quick timer entry before logging time.

 Verdict